miklevin/MikeLev.in/_posts/2023-05-21-picasso-picard-dogcopter-and-the-noam-king-walk-into-a-bar.md

 societal forces, public school is designed to be a zombie-producing soul-crushing machine that promotes the sort of pyramid-shaped social order necessary for the ***Industrial Age***.
-The industrial age is over and this is why I allow my child to be homeschooled by their mombi.
+The industrial age is over and this is why I allow my child to be homeschooled by their mom bee.

 The parents of rich kids either move to where the property taxes are so high that they know their children's schools will be well-funded, or they send their